dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR03.md

 0212——Chapter 22: Working with ActiveX/COM Libraries (Windows only)

 0213——Chapter 23: Implementing Dialog Boxes (Windows only)

+## 0208.
+Working with the Operating System and External Files

+The AutoLISP® programming language can be used to reach beyond the boundaries of the Autodesk® AutoCAD® application window and objects in the current open drawing.
+Using AutoLISP, you can access settings managed by the operating system and installed applications on Windows or by the application-level settings of AutoCAD on both Windows and Mac OS.
+You can access operating system– and application-level settings from the Windows Registry.
+On Mac OS, you can access application-level settings for AutoCAD from the Plist (property list) files.

+Along with accessing operating system and application settings, you can read and write ASCII (plain text) files that are stored on a local or network drive.
+You can use content in an ASCII file to populate project information in a title block or as a means to export information from a drawing.
+Exported information can be used to create or update objects in a drawing or to generate a quote based on the values of attributes in blocks placed within a drawing.
+In addition to reading and writing ASCII files, you can use AutoLISP to manage and get general information about the files and directories on a local or network drive.
+In this chapter, you'll learn to persist values between AutoCAD sessions, write to and read from external files, and work with files in the operating system.

 ## 0213.
 Implementing Dialog Boxes (Windows only)